 - Both pre-owned and once-defective models are available, and Apple guarantees that all products meet Finished Goods testing.
 The discounts on the Online Store are a bit underwhelming, though.
 The average discount rate hovers around 15 percent, which is good but doesn’t exactly get hearts thumping.
 Some discounts can be as high as 25 percent, however, if you get lucky.

-- It’s not just about Macs: Macs and MacBooks are some of the most popular options, but Apple sells refurbished models of just about everything in the company’s arsenal, including Apple Watches and the iPod touch.
+- It’s not just about Macs: Macs and MacBooks are some of the most popular options, but Apple sells refurbished models of just about everything in the company’s arsenal, including Apple Watches and iPhones.
 The website’s left-most menu shows what’s available and what isn’t, but keep in mind that inventory can change quickly, especially for popular products.

 - Refurbished items become extremely popular when a new Apple product comes out.
 Sure, it takes a while for refurbished versions of new products to hit the digital shelves, but consumers immediately begin wondering if they can get an older model for a cheaper price, which drives them to seek refurbished products.
 In other words, availability tends to be scarce and competitive immediately following an important Apple release.

 - The cheaper models tend to be the most in-demand.
 For example, iPads with just Wi-Fi are hard to find, but those with cellular data options are more common, and so on.